base/base-cli/README.md

 ```

 ### [--tasks](lib/commands/tasks.js#L20)
 Run the given generators and tasks.
-This flag is unnecessary when used with [base-runner](https://github.com/jonschlinkert/base-runner).
+This flag is unnecessary when used with [base-runner][].

 **Example**